-The entire city has been crowned a UNESCO site and attracts millions of visitors each year to explore the amazing historical monuments and city center.
+Because of its beauty and unique abundance Gothic architecture, Prague has been called one of the most beautiful cities in the world and attracts millions of visitors each year to explore the amazing historical monuments and historical center.

-The colorful row of historic homes that make up the historic city center of Telc in Southern Moravia was named a Czech Republic UNESCO site since 1992.
+The colorful row of historic homes that make up the historic city center of Telč in Southern Moravia was named a Czech Republic UNESCO site in 1992.

 Highlights include the row of gorgeous homes in the city center and the chateau.